 Legend has it, that just days before the draft, the Buffalo Bills’ top brass flew to Wyoming for a steak dinner with Allen to get to know him better.
 Allen, traveling from California, faced a canceled flight but didn’t let that deter him.
 He quickly booked another flight to Denver and drove two hours to Wyoming to meet the Bills.
 This determination left a strong impression on the team and helped solidify their decision to trade up and draft Allen with the 7th overall pick.

-“With the 7th overall selection in the 2018 NFL Draft, the Buffalo Bills select QB Josh Allen.”
+“With the 7th overall selection in the 2018 NFL Draft, the Buffalo Bills select quarterback Josh Allen.”

 Early Impressions